Glossary of estate planning terms

 What does administrator mean?

 Administrator, known as Executor Dative in Scotland, is the person who obtains Letters of Administration to deal with an estate when there is no Will.

 What is a beneficiary?

-Beneficiary is the name given to the person or persons named in a Will or life insurance policy to receive part or all of your estate.
+Beneficiary is the name given to the person or persons named in a trust, Will or life insurance policy to receive part or all of your estate.
 More than one person can be named as a beneficiary or a charity or trustee of a trust can be named as a beneficiary.

 What is a death certificate?